FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 All code of this little experiment can be found under my [bhm-at-scale repository](https://github.com/FlorianWilhelm/bhm-at-scale) so that you can follow along easily.
 The steps 1-3 are performed in the [preprocessing notebook](https://github.com/FlorianWilhelm/bhm-at-scale/blob/master/notebooks/01-preprocessing.ipynb) and are actually not that interesting, thus we will skip it here.
-Fitting the model and some evaluation is done in the [model notebook] while some visualisation is done in the [evaluation notebook].
+Steps 4-6 are performed in the [model notebook] while some visualisation are presented in the [evaluation notebook].

 But before we start to get technical, let's take a minute and frame again the forecasting problem from a more mathematical side.
 The data of each store is a time-series of feature vectors and target scalars.
 We want to find a mapping such that the